 The Commission preserves Washington's diverse natural resources for the benefit of all Washingtonians, visitors and future generations.
 Efforts to protect these resources include condition assessments, planning, treatment, restoration and monitoring.
-These efforts involve conserving rare plant and animal species and preserving unique habitats and landscapes.
-The agency uses its expertise in science, along with stewardship staff, arbor crews and park staff to manage forest health activities, reduce wildfire fuels and control noxious weeds in parks across the state.
+These efforts can involve conserving rare plant and animal species and preserving unique habitats and landscapes.
+The agency uses its expertise in science, along with stewardship staff, arbor crews and park staff to manage forest health activities, fire fuel reduction and weed-control efforts in parks across the state.